 - Noise and mess: Their nocturnal nature can disrupt your sleep and create unsanitary conditions.

-- Droppings: Small, dark, and pellet-shaped droppings in cabinets, along walls, or near food sources.
+- Droppings: Small, dark, and pellet-shaped droppings found in cabinets, along walls, or near food sources.

-- Gnaw marks: Look for tiny bite marks on food packaging, furniture, or baseboards.
+- Gnaw marks: Tiny bite marks on food packaging, furniture, or baseboards.

-- Scratching sounds: You might hear faint noises in walls, ceilings, or attics, especially at night.
+- Scratching sounds: Faint noises in walls, ceilings, or attics, especially at night.

-- Nests: Field mice create nests out of shredded materials like paper, fabric, or insulation.
+- Nests: Made from shredded materials like paper, fabric, or insulation.

-Now that you know you’ve got a field mouse in the house, it’s time to evict it.
+Now that you know you have a field mouse, it’s time to evict it.
 Here’s how to do it effectively and responsibly:

 Humane Traps

 One of the safest and most humane ways to remove a mouse is to use live traps.
 These traps allow you to capture the mouse without harming it.
-Once caught, release it at least a mile away from your home to prevent it from finding its way back.
+Once caught, release it at least a mile from your home to prevent it from returning.

 Snap Traps